marcantondahmen/automad-airmad/docs/source/usage.rst

 ``base``        The Airtable base ID
-``table``       The main table to be used to pull records from ``view``        The view of the main `table` to be used ``linked``      A comma separated list of table that are linked in the records
+``table``       The main table to be used to pull records from ``view``        The view of the main `table` to be used ``linked``      A comma separated list of tables that are linked to a field
-                of the main table --- note that is only required to list linked tables here that include information that you want to display ``template``    The Handlebar template to be used to render a record --- can be either a string, a variable containing a string or a file path ``filters``     A comma separated list of fields that can be used to filter the records by ---
+                of the main table records --- note that is only required to list linked tables here that include information that you want to display.
+In case the field name differs from the actual table name to be linked, it is also possible to pass a list of strings like ``fieldName1 => tableName1, fieldName2 => tableName2`` to the parameter to link such fields to any table.
+``template``    The Handlebar template to be used to render a record ---
+                can be either a string, a variable containing a string or a file path ``filters``     A comma separated list of fields that can be used to filter the records by ---